Jens Toornstra: Utrecht

 At the end of the winter transfer window, Toornstra signed with FC Utrecht.
 He grew out to be one of the important players.

 Feyenoord

 On 25 August 2014, Toornstra made a transfer to Feyenoord for a fee of €3.5 million.
 He signed a four-year deal.

 On 22 April 2018, he scored as Feyenoord won the 2017–18 KNVB Cup final 3–0 against AZ Alkmaar.

 Utrecht

 On 23 August 2022, he returned to his old club FC Utrecht on a free transfer.

+Sparta Rotterdam

+On 18 June 2025, Toornstra signed a two-season contract with Sparta Rotterdam.

 International

 On 13 May 2010, Toornstra got his first election for the Netherlands under-21 national team for the games against Portugal on 18 and 21 May.
 He instantly played his first match on 18 May.
 He scored his first goal for the U-21 team on 11 August 2010 against Liechtenstein.

 In May 2013 Toornstra was part of the Netherlands national team's tour of Asia, with friendly matches against China and Indonesia.
 He made his debut against Indonesia.